Sub-Riemannian interpolation inequalities: Introduction

 By a well-known regularity result, $\mu_t$ is absolutely continuous with respect to $\mis_g$, that is $\mu_t = \rho_t \mis_g$ for some $\rho_t \in L^1(M,\mis_g)$.
 The fundamental result of \cite{CEMS-interpolations} is that the concentration $1/\rho_t$ during the transportation process can be estimated with respect to its initial and final values.
 More precisely, for all $t \in [0,1]$, the following \emph{interpolation inequality} holds:

-Here, $\beta_s(x,y)$, for $s \in [0,1]$, are \emph{distortion coefficients} which depend only on the geometry of the underlying Riemannian manifold, and can be computed once the Riemannian structure is given.
-Furthermore, if $\mathrm{Ric}_g(M) \geq \kappa g$, then $\beta_t(x,y)$ are controlled from below by their analogues on the Riemannian space forms of constant curvature equal to $\kappa$ and dimension $n$.
+Here, $\beta_t(x,y)$, for $t \in [0,1]$, are \emph{distortion coefficients} which depend only on the geometry of the underlying Riemannian manifold, and can be computed once the Riemannian structure is given, see Definition~\ref{d:introdist}.
+The distortion coefficients are in general difficult to compute but, if $\mathrm{Ric}_g(M) \geq K g$, then $\beta_t(x,y)$ are controlled from below by their analogues on the Riemannian space forms of constant curvature equal to $K$ and dimension $n$.
 More precisely, we have

 where